-Over the last five years the regional economic partnership (REP) behind the South East Scotland City Region Deal has flourished, resulting in the publication of the Regional Prosperity Framework (RPF) in September 2021.
+Over the last five years the regional partnership behind the South East Scotland City Region Deal has flourished, resulting in the publication of the Regional Prosperity Framework (RPF) in September 2021.

-A range of acute external pressures have strained the REP, and this living Delivery Plan is our remedy.
-The Plan targets three goals: reduced economic exclusion; increased regional competitiveness; and, accelerated transition to Net Zero.
+A range of acute external pressures have strained the Regional Partnership and this living Delivery Plan is our remedy.
+The Plan targets three goals: reduced economic exclusion; increased regional competitiveness; and accelerated transition to net zero.